davewasthere/davewasthere/src/pages/posts/2015-well-that-was-an-interesting-year.md

 With Pickle due imminently, and the flat in the UK needing thinking about (either sell it, or possibly move back there with the girls for a bit), I wasn't in a rush to find other work initially.
 Still have a few side project ideas, and was still mulling over an investment idea in Rarotonga, but mostly was waiting to see what sort of impact having a baby would have on my life first.

-I did interview for a short term role in Melbourne, but amusingly didn't get it.
+I did interview for a short term role in Melbourne, but was a little surprised I didn't get it (first time that's happened in a while!).
 I think the feedback was that I'd obviously done a lot of projects, but that I fumbled over the terminology they wanted to hear.
 Which is sort of amusing, but not the first time I've come across this.
 (Last time was with an insurer, and I'd never worked in contract-first WCF development)  So apparently "Smart and gets things done" didn't quite cut it in these circumstances.
 I'm not too stressed though.
 Have a good safety net, and these things have a tendency of working out.

-Started exploring a lot more around Bendigo on the new pushbike.
+Started exploring a lot more around Bendigo on the new (for me) bike.
 There's tons of amazing bike trails, but I quickly found that you need some serious tyres to handle the crap that's lying around.
-There's these sort of prickle things that are scattered all around that just punch holes through ordinary tyres, so I ordered a pair of Gatorskins which are near indestructible.
+There's these sort of prickle things that are scattered all around that just punch holes through tyres, so I quickly ordered some replacements to keep me on the road.

 I also interviewed (and was offered the position) for a small company role here in Bendigo, but the pay and conditions were pretty awful.
 No flexibility (which would suck with a child on the way) and would have been my lowest pay in 15+ years.
 However I really liked the team and the product, but the salary was laughable, so I'd rather keep my options open.